 What outpatient services will the new hospital have?

 The outpatient imaging center will remain and will address the majority of outpatient imaging needs.
-Outpatient ED and surgery will be new.
-A new medical office building is also planned to house additional medical professionals.
+New services include an emergency department and same day surgery.
+A new medical office building is also being built and is projected to open in spring 2017.
 Centegra Hospital-Huntley will service mostly inpatients.

-What is the trauma level of the new hospital?
+What will the trauma level be of the new hospital?

 Centegra Hospital-Huntley will be a Level 2 Trauma Center, the same as Centegra Hospital-McHenry.
 As a Level 2 Trauma Center, Centegra Hospital-Huntley will be able to initiate definitive care for all injured patients.

 Why do plans call for a helipad and will a helipad be safe?

 An on-site helipad will ensure that those patients with the most critical needs will receive the lifesaving care they need.
 Centegra is working with the Illinois Department of Transportation and the Federal Aviation Administration to meet their stringent safety requirements and ensure the safety of patients, staff and area residents.

 Will ambulance sirens annoy neighbors?

-We do not anticipate noise levels to be a nuisance to neighbors; however, noise levels are being addressed in the planning process.
+We do not anticipate noise levels to be a nuisance to neighbors; however, noise levels are continually being addressed.

 What is the plan for additional parking?

 Will the new hospital cause an increase in traffic in the surrounding area?

 Outpatient facilities (such as our existing medical office building and fitness center) have much higher traffic than hospitals.
 We have worked with the village of Huntley and an independent traffic consultant to study any potential impact to local traffic.
 We also are building additional entrances to the campus, which will lessen the traffic at the existing entry point.

 When can McHenry County residents expect the potential new facility to be up and running?

 Are there any plans for future expansion?

 Yes, we have designed the facility with the ability to expand as the community grows, ensuring that every need is met.